by Ananda K. Coomaraswamy

 Thus our Lord dances ever in the court.

-Visible to those who pass over Maya and Mahamaya (illusion and super-illusion)
+Visible to those who pass over Maya and Mahamaya (illusion

 Our Lord dances His eternal dance.